Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 4 Desember 2025 21.34.22 UTC
+- WIB: Kamis, 4 Desember 2025 22.34.45 UTC
-- WITA: Kamis, 4 Desember 2025 22.34.22 UTC
+- WITA: Kamis, 4 Desember 2025 23.34.45 UTC
-- WIT: Kamis, 4 Desember 2025 23.34.22 UTC
+- WIT: Jumat, 5 Desember 2025 00.34.45 UTC

 Kutipan Inspiratif:
-"Friends are like sunshine They can brighten up your day,A true friend is someone who Will chase the clouds away."
+"Why are we, as a nation so obsessed with foreign things?
+Is it a legacy of our colonial years?
+We want foreign television sets.
+We want foreign shirts.
+We want foreign technology.
+Why this obsession with everything imported?"

-Kategori: friendship
+Kategori: technology